sbrunomello/sbrunomello/README.md

 -  I'm a Full stack Developer since 2019 👩‍💻 <br>
 -  I like working with Java, Angular and Python 💻 <br>
 -  I enjoy learning and applying knowledge 🤓 <br>
--  Believing that continuous improvement is key! 🚀
+-  Continuous improvement is key! 🚀
 </div>